vanshbansal986/Text-to-image-dalle/README.md

 3. Use the sidebar to select the desired task:
    - Text to Image (DALL-E)
-   - Text to Image (Stable Diffusion)
-   - Image to Text

 4. Follow the on-screen instructions to input your text prompt or upload an image.